 Bourne Westfield Primary Academy is an inclusive school which aims to promote equality in all aspects of school life.
-This policy is to be read alongside the schools Behaviour Policy, Equality Policy and the DfE guidance 'Exclusion from maintained schools, Academies and pupil referral units in England' (DfE 2017).
+This policy is to be read alongside the schools Behaviour Policy, Equality Policy and the DfE guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2023)'.
 Where relevant, this policy references other school policies but is not intended to provide detailed information.
 However, the policies referenced can be found on the school website.

-The school takes a positive approach to encouraging good behaviour, however recognises that discipline in the school is essential to ensure that all pupils can benefit from the opportunities provided by education.
-The Government supports headteachers in using exclusion as a sanction where it is warranted.
+The school takes a positive approach to encouraging good behaviour, however it recognises that discipline in the school is essential to ensure that all pupils can benefit from the opportunities provided by education.
+The Government supports headteachers in using suspensions and/or permanent exclusion as a sanction where it is warranted.
 Nevertheless, it is important to say that the exclusion of a pupil, either for a fixed period or permanently, from Bourne Westfield Primary Academy will only be used as a last resort.
 The school recognises that it is responsible for communicating to pupils, staff and parents its expectations for standards of behaviour.
 The school has a range of policies and procedures in place to promote good behaviour and appropriate conduct and strives to foster good parental engagement.

-No exclusion will be initiated without first exhausting all other strategies and following the Lincolnshire Ladder of Behavioural Intervention or, in the case of a serious single incident, a thorough investigation.
+No suspension will be initiated without first exhausting all other strategies and following the Lincolnshire Ladder of Behavioural Intervention or, in the case of a serious single incident, a thorough investigation.
 In such cases the headteacher will investigate the incident thoroughly and consider all evidence to support the allegation, taking account of the school's policies.
 The pupil will be encouraged to give his/her version of events and the headteacher will check whether the incident may have been provoked, for example by bullying or racial harassment.

-Reasons for exclusion:
+Reasons for suspension: